SalokinGreen/Imagebook/ReadME.md

 - Naming an entry to the same name as an existing entry will overwrite the existing entry's image.
 - The extension depends on loose class names, so if NovelAI changes their class names, the extension will break.
 Make sure to check back here for updates.
+- The extension only works on a specific story, so if you copy or import a story, its imagebook entries will not be copied or imported.
+- Deleting an entry will not delete its image, and deleting the story will not delete its imagebook entries.
+- Not enough testing to make sure there are no bugs.